dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 * DOM is available in global variable `document`
 * JS can query or modify the DOM and CSSOM
-* in browsers `window` is top level global scope javascript object
+* in browsers, `window` is top level global scope javascript object

 ???
 * dom objects have lots of private methods, can be annoying!
+* so document is under window technically

 ---
-name:
+name: tree graph

 .medium[![](img/simple-dom.png)]

 ???
 * tree is directed and acyclic graph with 1 parent
+* text inner nodes are leaves

 ---
-name:
+name: traversal

 .fancy.medium_small[![](img/dom-links.png)]